tuhinsharma121/nginx-gunicorn-fastapi/README.md

 # nginx-gunicorn-fastapi

+Prerequisite:-

+1. Install docker and docker-compose.

-Use this command to clone the repo else docker will fail (for Windows)
+2. Use this command to clone the repo else docker will fail (for Windows)
    ```bash
    git clone https://github.com/tuhinsharma121/nginx-gunicorn-fastapi.git --config core.autocrlf=input
    ```

+Steps to run the project:-

 1. To bring the cluster up and running